 I will provide you with several different ethics fact patterns.
-We will try to discuss one or two of these during every class.
+We may discuss one or two of these from time to time.
 We may do them in any order, even though they are numbered.
 I may also bring new ethics fact patterns at any given time.
 There is no shortage of these.